 Additionally, the tennis ball is the main focus of the animated video.
 It is cleverly used to create smooth transitions as every new era is depicted, and the illustrations are gradually modernized in the process.

-The commercial video underlines the importance of combining relatable illustrations and emotionally-connecting music, in order to further grab the attention of the viewers and captivate them.
+In Pursuit of Greatness is a simple and short yet truly breathtaking animated commercial that surely sets the bar high for other animated commercial videos and underlines the importance of combining relatable illustrations and emotionally-connecting music, in order to further grab the attention of the viewers and captivate them.

 Nestlé – Nestle’s Commitments to Society and the Environment

 Launched in 2015, the commercial outlines the nutrition company’s efforts to ensure that they produce and deliver high-quality products.